apbetioli/Dota2Mongo/README.md

 npm install
 ```

-Create a file named "default.json" inside the "config" folder with the following content, replacing <YOUR APIKEY FROM STEAM>:
+Create a file named "default.json" inside the "config" folder with the following content, replacing "YOUR APIKEY FROM STEAM":
 ```
 {
-    "apikey": "<YOUR APIKEY FROM STEAM>"
+    "apikey": "YOUR APIKEY FROM STEAM"
 }
 ```